briggstwitchell/git-workshop/sections/Remotes-Github.md

 You will need a Github account to follow along.

 If you don't have one yet, you can follow this link: [join github](https://github.com/join)

+# Workshop goals
+- [x] learn what git is and why we should use it
+- [x] learn the basic git commands
+- [x] learn branching with git
+- [ ] learn git collaboration with GitHub